-The new means of consumption can be seen as "cathedrals of consumption"-that is, they have an enchanted, sometimes even sacred, religious character for many people.
-In order to attract ever-larger numbers of consumers, such cathedrals of consumption need to offer, or at least appear to offer, increasingly magical, fantastic, and enchanted settings in which to consume.
+The new means of consumption can be seen as "cathedrals of consumption"-that is, they are structured, often successfully, to have an enchanted, sometimes even sacred, religious character.35 To attract ever-larger numbers of consumers, such cathedrals of consumption need to offer, or at least appear to offer, increasingly magical, fantastic, and enchanted settings in which to consume.
 Sometimes this magic is produced quite intentionally, whereas in other cases it is a result of a series of largely unforeseen developments.
-A worker involved in the opening of McDonald's in Moscow spoke of it "as if it were the Cathedral in Chartres . . . a place to experience 'celestial joy.'
-"31 A visit to Disney World has been depicted as "the middle-class hajj, the compulsory visit to the sunbaked city," and analogies have been drawn between a trip to Disney World and pilgrimages to religious sites such as Lourdes.
-Book superstores such as Barnes and Noble and Borders have been called "cathedrals for the printed word."
-34

-Shopping malls have been described as places where people go to practice their "consumer religion."
-It has been contended that shopping malls are more than commercial and financial enterprises; they have much in common with the religious centers of traditional civilizations.
-Like such religious centers, malls are seen as fulfilling peoples' need to connect with each other and with nature (trees, plants, flowers), as well as their need to participate in festivals.
+A worker involved in the opening of McDonald's in Moscow spoke of it "as if it were the Cathedral in Chartres...a place to experience 'celestial joy.'"36 A visit to Disney World has been depicted as "the middle-class hajj, the compulsory visit to the sunbaked city,"37 and analogies have been drawn between a trip to Disney World and pilgrimages to religious sites such as Lourdes.
+Book superstores such as Barnes & Noble and Borders have been called "cathedrals for the printed word."39 are more than commercial and financial enterprises; they have much in common with the religious centers of traditional civilizations.41 Like such religious centers, malls are seen as fulfilling people's need to connect with each other and with nature (trees, plants, flowers), as well as their need to participate in festivals.
 Malls provide the kind of centeredness traditionally provided by religious temples, and they are constructed to have similar balance, symmetry, and order.
-Their atriums usually offer connection to nature through water and vegetation.37 People gain a sense of community as well as more specific community services.
+Their atriums usually offer connection to nature through water and vegetation.42 People gain a sense of community as well as more specific community services.
 Play is almost universally part of religious practice, and malls provide a place for people to frolic.
 Similarly, malls offer a setting in which people can partake in ceremonial meals.
-Malls clearly qualify for the label of cathedrals of consumption.38
+Malls clearly qualify for the label of cathedrals of consumption.43